 Members may call the Nurse Advice Line anytime they are experiencing symptoms or need health care information.
-Registered nurses are available 24 hours a day, seven days a week, 365 days a year, to assess symptoms and help make good health care decisions.
+Registered nurses are available 24 hours a day, 7 days a week, to assess symptoms and help make good health care decisions.

 Molina is committed to helping our Members: